soullivaneuh/IsoCodesValidator/README.md

 ## Prerequisites

-This version of the bundle requires Symfony 2.3+.
+This version of the project requires Symfony 2.3+.

 ## Installation